HashShin/Pahe-DL/README.md

 ![download](./img/download_sample.jpg)

-Files are automatically organized into a folder named after the anime.
+Files are automatically organized into a folder named after the anime and placed in the anime_download folder.

 ---